 Pros and cons of secured credit cards

-- A secured card lets you have a credit card for the times when a merchant doesn’t accept cash—like a hotel room or car rentals.
+- A secured card lets you have a credit card for the times when a merchant doesn’t accept cash, like for a hotel reservation or a rental car.

 - With regular on-time payments, you can improve your credit score.